 Here are six steps you can take to select the right CRM software for your business:

 Expect the process of choosing a CRM to take several weeks, as you’ll want to ensure the software you choose is the best fit for your business.
+Helpful for choosing is to check out our top CRM statistics, including how salespeople and businesses use CRM software.
 Once you have a software vendor locked in, it’s time to implement the CRM across your team or company.

 CRM implementation is the process of installing a CRM software for a team or business.
 Developing a solid CRM implementation strategy will yield high user adoption rates, more efficient employees, and an increase in revenue.
 For maximum effectiveness, follow this nine-point CRM implementation process: